Hayley Jensen: 2005-2013: Post-Idol activities

-After Australian Idol, Jensen formed her own record label (White Dove Music), released a solo album, Note to Self and released a number of singles, music videos and toured the country.
+After Australian Idol, Jensen formed her own record label (White Dove Music), released a solo album, Note to Self and released a number of singles.
 She performed for Coalition Forces in Iraq, for the Prime Minister on a number of occasions, and at entertainment centres around Australia.

 In March 2010, Jensen co-founded alternative pop/rock band Seasons with drummer Peter Wright and guitarist Sam Young.
 The band released their debut EP A Moment of Clarity on 15 April 2011.
 In late 2012, Seasons changed their name to Silver Cities, and released their first single, "Lights" was co-credited to Jensen.
 They toured as a supporting act for Evermore on their Hero National Tour.
 In November 2013, Hayley and her band received an award for their single "Lights" at the 2013 Australian Independent Music Awards.

 2014-2015: The Voice Australia

 In 2014, Jensen auditioned for the third season of the Australian version of The Voice.
-She performed the song "Freefallin" in the episode broadcast on 7 May 2014.
-Coaches Will.i.am and Kylie Minogue pressed their buttons on time and Jensen chose to join Kylie Minogue's team.
+She performed the song "Freefallin" in her audition chose to join Kylie Minogue's team.
+She was eliminated in the Battle Rounds.